State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{Aviation:} While the investigation into the robustness of communication errors within PMx systems remains somewhat underexplored in the area of aviation, a few studies have addressed associated extrapolation challenges.
-These efforts have taken either a unimodal or a multimodal approach.
-An example of an unimodal strategy might involve the implementation of a re-scaled Long Short-Term Memory (LSTM) algorithm to combat the issue of imbalanced datasets, which is a frequent concern in PMx models for aircraft component replacement \cite{dangut2020rescaled}.
-Alternatively, a multimodal strategy might involve broadening the operational boundary directly, thereby enhancing robustness \cite{vianna2017predictive}.
-These initiatives indicate the potential for further advancements in this critical aspect of PMx system development.
+\textbf{Aviation:} While the robustness of communication errors within PMx systems remains somewhat underexplored in aviation, a few studies have addressed related extrapolation challenges.
+These efforts have employed either unimodal or multimodal approaches.
+For example, a unimodal strategy might involve using a re-scaled long short-term memory algorithm to address the issue of imbalanced datasets, a common concern in PMx models for aircraft component replacement~\cite{dangut2020rescaled}.
+Alternatively, a multimodal strategy might involve expanding the operational boundary directly, thereby enhancing robustness~\cite{vianna2017predictive}.
+These initiatives suggest potential avenues for further advancements in this critical aspect of PMx system development.